Severn Trent Plc (SVT) Ordinary 97 17/19p

 Severn Trent is primarily a straight-forward water utility, providing water and sewerage services to over 4m customers in the Midlands and Wales.
-Although, under the bonnet you'll also find renewable energy and food waste recycling.
+There are renewable energy and food waste recycling businesses tucked in there too - but their contribution to profits is minimal at present.

 Water utility prices are set by the regulator, Ofwat.
 They're reviewed every five years and aim to make sure water is readily available at an affordable price.
 In return well run water companies can achieve reasonable financial returns.

-Severn Trent has historically coped well under the system, delivering steady earnings growth and a gentle flow of dividends - characteristics which make it a popular choice for income seeking portfolios.
+Severn Trent has historically coped well under the system, delivering steady earnings growth and a gentle flow of dividends - characteristics which have made it a popular choice with pension funds and other income seeking institutions..
 This is particularly true in light of the current pandemic.
 While many sectors are seeing significant hits to revenue, life as a water utility is more predictable.

 However, there are challenges ahead.

 A new regulatory regime which lasts until 2025 has moved the goal posts.
 Ofwat has reduced the financial returns water utilities can make and set challenging performance targets.
 As with most businesses, lower earnings tend to mean less generous returns for shareholders.
 Cue Severn Trent's new dividend policy.

 The goal is to grow the dividend at least in line with inflation (compared to 4% above inflation under the old regime).
 Above inflation growth isn't out of the question, but coronavirus has made operational outperformance and cost efficiencies (both of which can boost earnings) harder to achieve.

-The global fight against coronavirus also means interest rates could stay low for a while - potentially boosting companies where income features prominently in the investment case.
+The global fight against coronavirus has pushed interest rates down to record lows - potentially boosting the appeal of companies where income features prominently in the investment case.
 However, higher rates in the future would reduce the relative appeal of Severn Trent's income and increase the group's interest costs on a growing debt pile.
+We've seen some signs of that already - and it's one to watch going forwards.

 Severn Trent key facts